-To create your first Sandbox, and to see how it is an integral part of the KBC workflow in our Getting Started tutorial.
+To create your first Sandbox and see how it is an integral part of the KBC workflow, go to our Getting Started tutorial.

 A sandbox is a safe environment for you to

 You can fill a sandbox with any data from Storage.
 However, to simplify transformation development, KBC provides a specific loader for your transformations.
 It automatically fills the sandbox with relevant tables and takes the Input Mapping of the transformation into account.

 Each user has one sandbox per project and backend (Snowflake, Redshift, RStudio for R and Jupyter for Python) to their disposal.
 Sandboxes with different backends are very similar; but there are few specifics, mostly related to access management — see below.

 Important: The backend of the sandbox does not have to match the backend of the original data.
 For example, you can load data from Snowflake into a Redshift sandbox.

 Also, your sandbox might be deleted after 14 days (5 days for RStudio and Jupyter) unless extended; make sure not to use it as a permanent data storage!

 Data can be loaded into your sandbox in two different ways: